cesarvr/blog/content/post/istio-2.md

  console.log(`Listening for request in ${port}`)
 ```

-We instantiate the *HTTPServer* class which takes two parameter the *tcp port* where we want to listen and function (``handleConnection``) that gets call when a new client connects.
-We also using ``process.env`` to retrieve the port number from the environment variables, this will give us some flexibility.
+To build the server we are going to use the *HTTPServer* class which takes two parameter the *tcp port* where we want to listen and a function (``handleConnection``) that gets call when a new client connects.
+Also we use the ``PORT`` environment variable to setup alternative port.

-The ``httpConnection`` object make use of the ``server:read`` event to inform of any traffic coming our way, we just need to subscribe.
+The ``httpConnection`` object triggers the ``server:read`` event to inform of any traffic coming our way, we just need to subscribe to it.

 ```js
 /*...*/